syuja/GreenPlumSetup/docs/EXERCISES.md

   2. [Explain Plans](#expl)
   3. [Indexes and Performance](#ind)
   4. [Rows vs. Column Orientation](#row)
      a.
-[Choosing Row or Column Orientation] (#choose)
+[Guidelines Row or Column Orientation] (#choose)
   5. [Even Data Distribution](#even)
   6. [Partitioning] (#part)

 <a id="vac"></a>
 #### VACUUM and ANALYZE
 Greenplum uses Multiversion Concurrency Control (MVCC) to guarantee isolation (one of ACID properties of RDBMS).
-Isolation<sup><a href="#fn1" id="ref1">1</a></sup> is a property that defines how/whn the changes made by one operation become visible to others.
+Isolation<sup><a href="#fn1" id="ref1">1</a></sup> is a property that defines how/when the changes made by one operation become visible to others.

-MVCC allows users to obtain consistent query results for a query, even if data is changing as the query is beinng executed.
+MVCC allows users to obtain consistent query results for a query, even if data is changing as the query is being executed.
   - query sees snapshot of the database at a single point in time

 `VACUUM:` removes older versions of rows that are no longer needed, **leaving free space that can be reused**.